Construction $\pi_A$ and $\pi_D$ Lattices: Construction, Goodness, and Decoding Algorithms: Preliminaries

 \subsection{Construction A Lattices}

 We now review Construction A lattices and discuss some properties of such lattices and some related constructions.
-For the sake of brevity, we only discuss such lattices over $\mbb{Z}$ but extensions to other PID such as $\Zi$ and $\Zw$ are possible (see for example \cite{Engin12}). {\black It is worth noting that although Construction A with codes over prime fields is more frequently seen in the literature, we consider a more general definition which also accommodates Construction A with codes over rings.
-This more general construction subsumes the proposed construction as a special case.}
+For the sake of brevity, we only discuss Construction A lattices over $\mbb{Z}$ but extensions to other PID such as $\Zi$ and $\Zw$ are possible (see for example \cite{Engin14}).
+It is worth noting that although Construction A from codes over prime fields is more frequently seen in the literature, we consider here the more general definition {\black of Construction A of lattices from codes over a finite rings $\mbb{Z}_q$ ($q$-ary lattices in \cite{zamir_book})}.
+This more general construction subsumes {\black the construction proposed in Section~\ref{sec:prod_const}} as a special case.